 The concept delivers superior motion behaviour, high fuel-efficiency by cutting down 20% fuel usage, lower resistance and reduced emissions.

-The cargo deck of the vessel covers an area of 225m² and offers cargo carrying capacity of 250t.
-It is installed with a range of machinery including one 184kg high holding power (HHP) anchor, two Damen interceptor 1102 daughter crafts with two inboard diesel engines, a single point A-frame davit, and two 1,200m³/hr fire fighting (FiFi) monitors.
+The cargo deck of the vessel covers an area of 225m² and offers a cargo-carrying capacity of 250t.
+It is installed with a range of machinery including one 184kg high holding power (HHP) anchor, two Damen interceptor 1102 daughter crafts with two inboard diesel engines, a single point A-frame davit and two 1,200m³/hr fire fighting (FiFi) monitors.